This week's Learning in Year 4 at a glance!

 English |

-WRITING We will be focusing on the use of conjunctions in our own writing with a focus on a story ending.
-Master Readers: The Firework Maker’s Daughter by Philip Pullman Monday: Whole class reading of text Tuesday: Book Club Wednesday: Modelled comprehension Thursday: Independent comprehension Friday: Review and vocabulary focus Focus vocabulary this week: curious, escort, anguish, sprawled, snigger, dismissed |
+WRITING We will continue to look at the features of non-fiction writing and begin to write and edit our own non-fiction writing.
+We will participate in activities with an author before using his visit to inspire our own story writing.
+Master Readers: Men, Women and Children in Anglo Saxon Times by Jane Bingham Monday: Whole class reading of text Tuesday: Book Club Wednesday: Modelled comprehension Thursday: Independent comprehension Friday: Review and vocabulary focus Focus vocabulary this week: thatched, watery, rival, deeds, myth |

 SPAG |

-Spelling Purple group with Mr Burnip and Mr Jones: To spell words with the suffix ‘-ous’ Red group with Mrs Farage: To spell words with the long /a/ sound spelled ‘ey’ Blue group with Miss McLachlan: To spell words where ‘ed’ is added to words ending in ‘y’ Yellow group with Mrs Grove: To spell words with the digraph ‘a-e’ Grammar Fronted adverbials, conjunctions |
+Spelling Purple group with Mr Burnip and Mr Jones: To spell words ending in ‘tion’ Red group with Mrs Farage: To spell words ending in ‘le’.
+Blue group with Miss McLachlan: To spell words where ‘-ing’ is added to words ending in ‘e’.
+Yellow group with Mrs Grove: To spell words with the split digraph ‘i-e’ Grammar Contents, Index, Glossary, Title, Subheading, Conjunctions |

 Maths |